alimevren/my-portfolio/index.markdown

 layout: resume
 ---

-Mr Incognito is a very serious and working being and would love to work at your company.
+Evren Alim would love to work at your company if your company also has similar research interest.